 The Division of Information Technology (DoIT) is responsible for administering all technology functions at UMBC, including support for use of Instructional Technology.
 Please refer to the following Instructional Technology resources for answers to questions about classroom technology, Blackboard, clickers, and multi-media production services:

-- Follow the Instructional Technology and DoIT myUMBC groups to learn about updates and receive notification about upcoming training programs.
+- Follow the Instructional Technology myUMBC group and DoIT myUMBC group to learn about updates and receive notification about upcoming training programs.

-- Review the extensive FAQ collection about leveraging technology to help students learn.
+- Review the extensive UMBC FAQ collection about leveraging technology to help students learn.

 - Open a ticket via RT for questions or support.

-- Request a consult with the Instructional Technology staff.
+- Request a consult with the Instructional Technology team.

 Additionally, through the Technology Support Center, DoIT provides help in the form of help desk and drop-in sessions (online and in-person).